 You can bring pack both markers and highlighters in your carry on or checked bags without running into any issues.

-Will Pens Explode or Leak on Planes?
+Pens May Explode or Leak on a Plane

 While most pens you fly with will be fine and won’t explode or leak on a plane, it’s still a possibility.